Landes de Gascogne Regional Natural Park: History

 The lands comprising the park were largely unpopulated throughout history.
 The roughly triangular area of the modern-day park was originally an inland sea which had receded, leaving a mostly infertile depression which did not attract human habitation.
-Largescale public works helped drain, clear, and reforest the area during the nineteenth century but the transformation was limited.
+Large-scale public works helped drain, clear, and reforest the area during the nineteenth century but the transformation was limited.
 By the mid-twentieth century, government attention had turned to protecting the natural environment.

 Geography

 Straddling the departments of Landes and Gironde, Parc naturel régional des Landes de Gascogne comprises the center of the massive forest of Landes.
 The park extends southeast from Arcachon Bay in Pays de Buch and encompasses the entire Leyre River.
 The park was originally conceived in 1970 with a total area of 206,000 ha, but has been increased to a modern total area of 315,300 hectares.

 As of 2011, the park holds 41 small communes with approximately 60,000 inhabitants.